liam-clifford/Salesforce-Spark-Connector/README.md

 This code uses Databricks Secrets to securely access your Salesforce credentials.
 If you are not using Databricks, you can still use this code by substituting your own credentials directly in the code instead of using Databricks Secrets.
 To do this, replace the calls to `dbutils.secrets.get()` with the appropriate code to retrieve your Salesforce credentials.

-### Authentication

-To use this code in your environment, you need to have your Salesforce username, password, and security token stored as secrets with the names `salesforce/username`, `salesforce/password`, and `salesforce/token`, respectively.

-This code uses Databricks Secrets to securely access your Salesforce credentials.
-If you are not using Databricks, you can still use this code by substituting your own credentials directly in the code instead of using Databricks Secrets.
-To do this, replace the calls to `dbutils.secrets.get()` with the appropriate code to retrieve your Salesforce credentials.

 ### Basic Setup